-This Official Statement, which includes the cover page and appendices attached hereto, contains information concerning (a) American Municipal Power, Inc. ("AMP"), an Ohio nonprofit corporation established pursuant to the laws of the State of Ohio, (b) AMP's Prairie State Energy Campus Project Revenue Bonds, Refunding Series 2019B (the "Series 2019B Bonds"), Refunding Series 2019C (the "Series 2019C Bonds" and, together with the Series 2019B Bonds, the "Series 2019 Tax-Exempt Bonds") and Refunding Series 2019D (Federally Taxable) (the "Series 2019D Taxable Bonds" and, together with the Series 2019 Tax-Exempt Bonds, the "Series 2019 Bonds") and (c) the Prairie State Energy Campus (the "PSEC"), in which AMP holds a 23.26% undivided ownership interest (the "Ownership Interest" and the development, acquisition, construction, equipping, testing and placing into service of the Ownership Interest, the "Project").
+This Official Statement, which includes the cover page and appendices attached hereto, contains information concerning (a) American Municipal Power, Inc. ("AMP"), an Ohio nonprofit corporation established pursuant to the laws of the State of Ohio, (b) AMP's Prairie State Energy Campus Project Revenue Bonds, Refunding Series 2021A (the "Series 2021A Bonds") and (c) the Prairie State Energy Campus (the "PSEC"), in which AMP holds a 23.26% undivided ownership interest (the "Ownership Interest" and the development, acquisition, construction, equipping, testing and placing into service of the Ownership Interest, the "Project").

-The Series 2019 Bonds are being issued by AMP to (i) refund a portion of the Outstanding Bonds (the "Refunding Candidates") issued under the Master Trust Indenture and (ii) pay the costs of issuance of the Series 2019 Bonds.
+The Series 2021A Bonds are being issued by AMP to (i) refinance a note evidencing a draw on the Line of Credit (as hereinafter defined) that was utilized on September 9, 2021 to refund, in whole, AMP's Prairie State Energy Campus Project Revenue Bonds, Refunding Series 2019A (the "Series 2019A Bonds") and (ii) pay the costs of issuance of the Series 2021A Bonds.
 See "PLAN OF REFUNDING" and "ESTIMATED SOURCES AND USES" herein.

-AUTHORIZATION FOR THE SERIES 2019 BONDS
+AUTHORIZATION FOR THE SERIES 2021A BONDS

-The Series 2019 Bonds shall be issued and secured under the Master Trust Indenture, dated as of November 1, 2007 (the "Master Trust Indenture"), entered into between AMP and U.S. Bank National Association, as trustee (the "Trustee"), as supplemented by the Twelfth Supplemental Indenture (the "Twelfth Supplemental Indenture"), by the Thirteenth Supplemental Indenture (the "Thirteenth Supplemental Indenture") and by the Fourteenth Supplemental Indenture (the "Fourteenth Supplemental Indenture"), each to be dated as of November 1, 2019, between AMP and the Trustee.
+The Series 2021A Bonds shall be issued and secured under the Master Trust Indenture, dated as of November 1, 2007 (the "Master Trust Indenture"), entered into between AMP and U.S. Bank National Association, as trustee (the "Trustee"), as supplemented by the Fifteenth Supplemental Indenture (the "Fifteenth Supplemental Indenture"), to be dated as of August 1, 2021, between AMP and the Trustee.
 The Master Trust Indenture, as so supplemented and as heretofore and further supplemented and amended from time to time, is herein called the "Indenture."
-The Series 2019 Bonds are the eleventh, twelfth and thireeenth series of Bonds to be issued under the Master Trust Indenture.
-The Series 2019 Bonds, together with AMP's Prairie State Energy Campus Revenue Bonds, Series 2009B, Series 2009C, Series 2010, Refunding Series 2015A, Refunding Series 2015B, Refunding Series 2017A and Refunding Series 2019A (collectively, the "Outstanding Bonds") and any additional bonds issued under the Indenture on a parity with the Series 2019 Bonds (collectively, with the Series 2019 Bonds, "Bonds") and any Parity Debt are herein called collectively "Parity Obligations."
-See "THE SERIES 2019 BONDS."
-As of October 1, 2019, AMP had \$1,523,395,000 aggregate principal amount of Bonds and no Subordinate Obligations outstanding under the Indenture.
+The Series 2021A Bonds are the fourteenth series of Bonds to be issued under the Master Trust Indenture.
+The Series 2021A Bonds, together with AMP's Prairie State Energy Campus Project Revenue Bonds, Series 2009B, Series 2009C, Series 2010, Refunding Series 2015A, Refunding Series 2017A, Refunding Series 2019B, Refunding Series 2019C and Refunding Series 2019D (collectively, the "Outstanding Bonds") and any additional bonds issued under the Indenture on a parity with the Series 2021A Bonds (collectively, with the Series 2021A Bonds, "Bonds") and any Parity Debt are herein called collectively "Parity Obligations."
+See "THE SERIES 2021A BONDS."
+As of September 9, 2021, AMP had \$1,271,155,000 aggregate principal amount of Bonds and approximately \$168.5 million aggregate principal amount of Subordinate Obligations, consisting of the note drawn on the Line of Credit to refund the Series 2019A Bonds.

-The Board of Trustees of AMP by a resolution adopted on September 23, 2019, authorized the issuance and sale of the Series 2019 Bonds and approved the form and authorized the execution and delivery of the Twelfth Supplemental Indenture, the Thirteenth Supplemental Indenture and the Fourteenth Supplemental Indenture.
+The Board of Trustees of AMP by a resolution adopted on August 18, 2021, as amended September 3, 2021, authorized the issuance and sale of the Series 2021A Bonds and approved the form and authorized the execution and delivery of the Fifteenth Supplemental Indenture.